kaqa/SData-2.0/pages/20/05-AppendixA.md

 layout: page
 group: sdata-20
 level: 1
-title: Appendix A&colon; Metadata elements for JSON
+title: Appendix A - Metadata elements for JSON
 ---

 SData for JSON recognizes a set of metadata elements presented in the table below.
 Any application can